Nadine2016/knative/iam.md

 ### How do I set IAM policies so that others can work with my project?
 {: #iam_project_policies}

-In order for others to work with entities in your project, you must to set the appropriate [IAM policies in the console](https://cloud.ibm.com/iam/overview){: external} or the [IAM CLI](#cli-pol-set).
+In order for others to work with entities in your project, you must set the appropriate [IAM policies in the console](https://cloud.ibm.com/iam/overview){: external} or the [IAM CLI](#cli-pol-set).

 The minimum Platform level access is Viewer.
 The minimum Service level access is Reader.
 For more information about Platform and Service level access roles, see [Platform management roles](#iam_platform_roles) and [Service-specific roles](#service_specific_roles).